What is Spiritual Thirst? Spiritual thirst is a way of describing a person’s own search for God.

 Spiritual Thirst in Athens

 While wandering around Athens (Acts 17), Paul gets a sense of the spiritual thirst of the Athenians.
-He even appreciates their thirst, in complementing them on the quest for God.
-He says “I see that you are very religious . . .
+He even appreciates their thirst.
+When he complements them on the quest for God, he says “I see that you are very religious . . .
 I found an altar to an unknown God.”

 He has picked up on their spiritual thirst – the desire to know God.